OfficialSirH/studies/Computer Science/Books/Grokking Algorithms/k-nearest neighbors/k-nearest neighbors.md

 ### OCR

 OCR, also known as *optical character recognition*, is an algorithm that is aimed to recognize characters based on characteristics like lines, curves, and points.
-It does this with the help of the KNN algorithm but a lot more complex as learns what characters *should* generally look like based on given images for its *training* to recognize what curves, lines, and points every kind of character should have.
+It does this with the help of the KNN algorithm but a lot more complex as it learns what characters *should* generally look like based on given images for its *training* to recognize what curves, lines, and points every kind of character should have.

 ### Building a spam filter